Healthcare & Health Insurance in Canada

 Are common prescription medications available in Canada?

 "Yes, common prescription medications are available in Canada.
 These medications are typically dispensed by a pharmacist and require a prescription from a doctor or other healthcare professional.
 Common prescription medications include antibiotics, anti-depressants, anti-anxiety medications, and medications for chronic conditions such as diabetes, high blood pressure, and asthma.
-In addition, many over-the-counter medications are also available in Canada," said one member in Canada.
+In addition, many over-the-counter medications are also available in Canada," wrote one digital nomad living in Canada.

 Do you have anything more to add about local medical facilities in Canada?